AndrusAsumets/supershy-client/README.md

 ```

 ```
-# Supershy's UI can then be directly accessed either by a browser:
+# Supershy's UI can then be accessed locally either by a browser:
 http://localhost:8080

 # or through its desktop client: